 Becoming Catholic

-RCIA (Rite of Christian Initiation for Adults) is the process for preparing adults for full communion with the Catholic Church.
-So, if you want to be Catholic . . . or you have questions . . . this is the place for you.
-To inquire about becoming a Catholic, contact the Parish Center at 410-848-4744 or info@sjwest.org.
+OCIA (Order of Christian Initiation for Adults) is the process for preparing and receiving adults into the full communion of the Catholic Church.
+If you want to become Catholic or have questions about the faith, contact Dcn.
+Mark Ripper at 410-857-9714 or meripper@outlook.com.

 Why is the Process so long?